 - Fees: Management and administrative fees vary greatly depending on the plan.
 Advisor-sold plans, which usually come with personalized financial advice and active management, are pricier than direct-sold plans, which tend to feature low-cost funds.

 Pick investments for your 529

 You’re almost there!
 Once you’ve decided which 529 plan to use, you’ll also need to decide how to invest the money within it.

-While a broker or advisor may try to steer you into actively managed mutual funds, we wouldn’t recommend them.
+While a broker or advisor may try to steer you into actively managed mutual funds, we wouldn’t suggest using them.
 Advisors may make gleaming promises of “beating the market,” but research shows that, when fees are taken into account, actively managed funds actually fare worse than index funds.